pp-pp-pp-pp/MCRG-Quantum-Color-Space/Readme.md

 1. Simple Number Inputs:
    - Example: MCRG(1, 1, 1, 1) = #FFFFFF (White)
-2. Complex Number Inputs:
+2. Complex Number Inputs, Phase, and Amplitude Manipulation:
    - Example: MCRG(1, 1, 1+2j, 1) = #FF7F7F (Infrared/Salmon)
    The use of complex numbers allows for phase shifts in color representation.

-3. Phase and Amplitude Manipulation:
 Complex number inputs affect both the phase and amplitude of the color components, mimicking quantum state behavior and allowing for subtle color variations not possible in traditional RGB spaces.

-4. Infinite Scaling:
+3. Infinite Scaling:
    Inputs can be scaled infinitely without changing the output color.
    Example: MCRG(0, 10, 0, -10) = MCRG(0, 1, 0, -1) = #0000FF
    This property is unique to MCRG and offers new ways to think about color intensity.

-5. Negative Inputs:
+4. Negative Inputs:
    MCRG allows for negative input values, a novel feature in color spaces.
 This enables color "subtraction" and interference effects similar to those in quantum systems.

    Pure blue (#0000FF) can be achieved with the following non-complex inputs: